 Nanodes discolor Miniature.
 Near translucent flowers of green and pink have extremely heavy substance.
 Plants grow as a creeping mat over the mount.
 Very attractive even when not in bloom.
 Good under light candidate.
 The perfect orchid gift for someone who has many orchids. $25.00

 Restrepia antennifera (common name: the antennae carrying restrepia) Super nice mounts on hickory slab.
 Bug like blooms dangle in the air among pendant flower stems.
 Blooms are golden yellow with striation of orange and mahogany.
 Very prolific and rewarding.
 Found in Venezuela, Columbia, Ecuador and Peru in Andean forests on tree trunks at elevations approximately 1600 to 3500 meters.
-Super easy to grow. $20
+Super easy to grow and perfect for beginners . $20

 Scaphyglottis graminofolia (The grass like leaf Scaphyglottis) Blooms periodically throughout the year with Spring appearing to be the heaviest for blooms.
 Found from Guatemala, Belize, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia and Venezuela in wet montane and cloud forests at elevations of 850 to 2600 meters as a small sized, cool to hot growing orchid.
 Easy! $20.00